coursemaster44/Section-12/README.md

 - Click on Done

-Click on save to save pipeline changes
+Click on save to Save pipeline changes

-**Step 4.Open Visual Studio Code and goto pages>index.ejs**
+**Step 4.Open Visual Studio Code and goto pages**
-- Edit the file for new color
+- Edit about.ejs and index.ejs file for new color
 - save it
-- Run the following command
+- Run the following commands
 ```sh
 $ git status
 $ git add .
 $ git commit -m "changed index and about color for cp-production-deployment "
 $ git push
 ```
-**Step 5.Go back to our pipeline and see that it is started for change**
+**Step 5.Go back to Pipeline and see that it is re-started for changes**
 - See the latest commit - "changed index and about color for cp-production-deployment "
 - Monitor all stages Build>Source>Deploy

 **Step 6.Deployment has been completed**
 - Refresh the crudappebs-env link
-- See that color is changed
+- See that color is changed for both the pages

 **Step 7.Goto your Email-Inbox to approve the Pre-prod stage**
 - Search for email with Subject:APPROVAL NEEDED: AWS CodePipeline-cp-ebs for action Approval-1